 Kids won’t tell you they need school supplies when you yell at them every time they ask.
-They’d rather me do it if you always fuss about buying them.
+Instead, they’d rather me do it if you always fuss about buying them.

-Buying too many supplies for too many kids means that I sometimes don’t have a pen to write with when I need it.
+Buying too many supplies for too many kids can mean that sometimes in the past, I’ve been short on some things I want for myself personally.
 That irritates me because it makes me feel like I don’t have anything for myself.
-Some parents buy school supplies for me, and I appreciate it because I give them to the kids.
-This seems little but it can make even teachers who can afford to spend the money feel taken advantage, especially when kids just expect it and don’t say thank you.
+But, on the other hand, some parents buy school supplies for me, and I appreciate it because I give them to the kids.
+This seems little, but it can make even teachers who can afford to spend the money feel taken advantage of, especially when kids expect it and don’t say thank you.

 35 – Life is too short to be a drive-by parent – be as involved as you can be.

 You can’t be at everything.
-But when you are, why not yell for other parent’s children and hope they’ll yell for yours when you’re there?
+But when you are, why not cheer for other parent’s children and hope they’ll cheer for yours when you’re not there?
 A school community that cheers for everybody’s kids is a special place where kids thrive.
 So, cheer for other people’s kids too.

 36 – Thoughtful, loving parents make me a more thoughtful, loving teacher.